Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Lenders may require either a limited or unlimited personal guarantee.
 An unlimited guarantee holds you responsible for the entire debt, while a limited guarantee only covers a portion of the debt.

-Sole business owners often sign an unlimited guarantee, meaning if you took out a $50,000 loan, you’ll be required to repay it all.
+Sole business owners often sign an unlimited guarantee, meaning if you took out a $50,000 loan, you’d be required to repay it all.
 Partners might each sign limited guarantees, sharing responsibility for the debt.

 Pros and cons of getting a business line of credit with no personal guarantee